-A local can have one or more members participate on the committee.
 However, each local is entitled to one official representative on the committee who can vote, for decision-making purposes.

-If more than one equity representative attends from a local, then a decision is made from amongst the local's equity members attending the meeting, as to who will be the official representative who can vote.
+If more than one woman representative attends from a local, then a decision is made from amongst the women from that local attending the meeting, as to who will be the official representative who can vote.

-The PSAC National President and the Regional Executive Vice-President (REVP) will have exofficio status on the committees and will provide direction and guidance on the functioning of the committees.
+The PSAC National President and the Regional Executive Vice-President will have ex offico status on the committees and will provide direction and guidance on the functioning of the committees.